 Department Name/Job Location:

 This position is in the Department of Pediatrics Genetics & Genomics.
-The position is located at Northwest Tower.
 This position is for the Medical School Campus.

 PRIMARY DUTIES AND RESPONSIBILITIES: